 Please note: It may take up to one hour for changes to the firewall settings to take effect.
 If you don't think the firewall settings have taken effect after an hour, please reset your ADSL router/connection once, and this should pick up the updated configuration for your service.

-If you don't see the "Network Firewall settings" option in the "My Services" column, then the Network Firewall is not applicable or available to your service at this time (this also means that your service is not affected at all by the Network Firewall).
+If you don't see the "Network Firewall Settings" option in the "My Services" column, then the Network Firewall is not applicable to your service.
+This also means your service is not affected at all by the Network Firewall.

-Note: You can configure your decision to enable or disable the firewall separately for different broadband accounts, and for any dialup accounts that you use.
-The setting is not global for all of your separate accounts and service types (even if you use the same username).
+Note: You can enable or disable the firewall separately for different broadband accounts, and for any dialup accounts.
+The setting is not global for all your separate accounts and service types (even if you use the same username).

-When you login to My Internode, choose the appropriate service type (e.g. 'Broadband', 'NodeMobile', 'Dialup') to view the settings for that service.
+When you login to My Internode, choose the appropriate service type (for example, 'Broadband', 'NodeMobile', 'Dialup') to view the settings for that service.